-Robert "Franklin" Menefee was born in 1865 in or near Newburg, Preston County, WV, the son of John and Ruhama (Hanshaw) Menefee.
+Robert "Franklin" Menefee was born in April 1865 or 1867 in or near Newburg, Preston County, WV, the son of John and Ruhama (Hanshaw) Menefee.

-At some point Frank relocated to Kansas, settling in Wellington, Sumner County.
-In 1912, the June 6, issue of the Preston County Journal said:
+At some point the Menefees relocated to Kansas, settling in Wellington, Sumner County.
+He kept in communication with friends back home.
+In 1912, the June 6, issue of the Preston County Journal reported:

 Frank Menefee of Wellington, Kansas, was in town Wednesday calling on his many friends.
 Mr. Menefee is employed by a lubricating oil company with headquarters at Wellington.
 He is on his way to Atlantic City where he will attend a convention of railroad men.

 When the landmark book, A History of Preston County, was authored in 1914 by H.S.
 Whetsell, Minnie was mentioned in a profile of her brother, Dr. M.H.
 Proudfoot, and was continuing to reside in Wellington.

 In addition to their house back in West Virginia, the couple purchased eight-and-a-half acres of land in New Mexico, likely as an investment property.

 Franklin and Minnie pushed further west and by 1920 were in Denver.
 His occupation in 1920 was as a mechanical engineer for an oil company.
 They rented rooms on Walton Street.